karank-GitHub/GBDX/README.md

 # GDBX
 GDBX Challenge

 The available notebooks are large and they can not be displayed entirely in github.
-To view the full notebooks you should download it locally to your computer.
+To view the full notebooks you should download them locally to your computer.

 Files that need to be downloaded: